 Make it Allergy Friendly

-This recipe is free from nuts.
+This recipe is free from nuts and dairy.

 Egg & Gluten Free: This dish should be suitable for those with any of these allergies BUT do check the ingredients of the stock that you use.
 Having checked, my preferred stock includes both barley (gluten) and egg.